 |September 18, 2013||Posted by Laura Allen under Gas Chambers|

 Update September 18, 2013: Since Animal Law Coalition last reported on the status of the use of animal gas chambers in Ohio, a number of counties have stopped using the medieval torture devices to kill shelter animals.
 Five Ohio counties still use animal gas chambers, however:

-Knox (the county claims only to use the chamber on raccoons, possums and other wild animals, but this is still inhumane and unnecessary)
+Knox (the county claims only to use the chamber on wild animals, but this is still inhumane and unnecessary)

 Medina (the county claims the chamber is used only on cats, but still…)

 On August 15, 2012, the Fairfield County, Ohio commissioners unanimously agreed to stop the use of the cruel carbon monoxide gas chamber to kill shelter animals.
 The county switched to humane lethal injection for euthanasia.
 The gas chamber has not been destroyed, however.

 During a commission meeting prior to the vote the commissioners heard eyewitness accounts of dogs including puppies that were still alive after they were gassed in a CO gas chamber.
 Some were gassed again and others thrown into the incinerator still alive.
 It is clear that the workers using the chamber were untrained and did not comply with the American Veterinary Medical Association guidelines for use of CO chambers.
 The AVMA has stated humane euthanasia by lethal injection is the preferred method of killling shelter animals.
 (In 2011 AVMA issued a draft proposal that would find use of CO chambers for “routine” killing of dogs and cats is unacceptable.The AVMA has never adopted this proposal, however.)